-SS 3c)State ways & extent program designs, maintains and evaluates counseling &/or academic advising: Counseling and Student Success Division has 11.5 full-time counselors (minus division chair 50%), 4 academic advisors, and 7 part-time counselors.
-They serve approximately 26,000 students, including many from the special programs who choose to seek services at the Center.
+SS 3c)State ways & extent program designs, maintains and evaluates counseling &/or academic advising: Counseling and Student Success Division has 12 full-time counselors (minus division chair 50%), 4 academic advisors, and 7 part-time counselors.
+Approximately 24,000 students were served, including many from special programs who choose to seek services at the Center.

 Counseling - Counselors assist students with financial extensions, completing various petitions, exploring careers and majors, addressing possible learning disabilities and any other emotional or psychological issues, ultimately referring to the student to the appropriate office, explaining transfer requirements including TAA/TAG information including ADTs, and discuss the academic/progress probation procedures and assisting students with solving problems associated with raising their GPA, and so forth.
-An average of 24,8801 students received these and other services through 'drop-in' and appointments.
+An average of 23,914 students received these and other services through 'drop-in' and appointments.

-Educational Plans (Abbreviated and Comprehensive) - 2,450 abbreviated education plans are generally developed in conjunction with a orientation workshop, however an average of 1,708 additional abbreviated education plans were developed through individual appointments.
-Comprehensive education plans were developed in two modalities: 1) by appointment (30-minutes) with an average 7,701 and 2) through DegreeWorks more than 11,976 were developed.
+Educational Plans (Abbreviated and Comprehensive) - 991 abbreviated education plans were developed in conjunction with an orientation workshop, with an additional 202 abbreviated education plans developed through individual appointments.
+Comprehensive education plans were developed in two modalities: 1) by appointment (30-minutes) with 4,702 and 2) through DegreeWorks more than 11,976 were developed.